obriencj/python-sibilant/README.md

 source code, and correctly show the line that the raise came from.

+### Tail-call optimization

+Sibilant produces functions wrapped in a simple trampoline.
+Calls made in a tail position will result in a trampoline bounce to avoid eating up stack space.
+TCO does have the somewhat frustrating side-effect of collapsing the call stack, which can make tracebacks difficult to debug.
+It is possible to disable TCO during compilation, and it is also possible to mark specific functions as invalid for TCO (such as locals and globals, which rely on observing their calling frame to provide their return value)

+### Parse-time Macros: reader macros

+Parse time macros defined via `set-macro-character` can transform the source stream before it becomes a source object

-### defmacro and defmacrolet
+### Compile-time Macros: defmacro

-A special form and macro system is implemented already.
-Macros are the simple, low-level variety, transforming the `cons` list from the parsed source code and emitting a new list representing the expanded form.
+Compile time macros defined via defmacro are the simple, low-level variety, transforming the `cons` list from the parsed source code and emitting a new list representing the expanded form.
 An implementation of `macroexpand-1` is included for macro debugging purposes.

+### Compile-time optimized operators

+The common Python operators and comparators are implemented such that they have both a compile-time and run-time representation.
+Where possible, operators will compile to direct bytecode operations, but can also be passed and called as runtime functions.

-### try/except/else/finally as an Expression
+### try/except/else/finally

 The `try` special form can be used as an expression, evaluating to the block that runs last.
-That's like, my favorite feature.

 ### Future Feature: Generators